psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

         }
 }
 ```
+PS: Remember to change your timezone to a correct zone `timezone => "Europe/Paris"` in `11-pfsense.conf`.

-Since we have the Elastic stack installed on the same machine, our Logstash would connect to Elasticsearch (30-outputs.conf) like this:
+Since we have the Elastic stack installed on the same machine, our Logstash would connect to Elasticsearch (`30-outputs.conf`) like this:
 ```bash
 elk@stack:/etc/logstash/conf.d$ sudo wget https://github.com/psychogun/ELK-Stack-on-Ubuntu-for-pfSense/blob/master/etc/logstash/conf.d/30-outputs.conf
 elk@stack:/etc/logstash/conf.d$ more 30-outputs.conf